inversion-api/inversion-engine/inversion-openapi/src/main/resources/description.md

 before the root document's PUT is processed.
 This makes it MUCH easier to coordinate saving complex expanded documents.

 You can use 'dot notation' to expand to any desired relationship depth.
-For example, in a factitious genealogy api, /people?expands=father.mother.brothers would return a result including with each user's father JSON nested under their 'father' property, the father's mother nested under the father's 'mother' property, and the mother's brothers nested under the mother's 'brothers' property.
+For example, in a factitious genealogy api, /people?expand=father.mother.brothers would return a result including with each user's father JSON nested under their 'father' property, the father's mother nested under the father's 'mother' property, and the mother's brothers nested under the mother's 'brothers' property.

-You use the 'expands' parameter as a standard query parameter OR as an RQL function.
+You use the 'expand' parameter as a standard query parameter OR as an RQL function.

-NOTE: When using the 'expands' parameter for one-to-many or many-to-many relationships, where there could be more than one result, the expanded result set is limited to the first 100 results sorted by the primary key.
-If a relationship could involve more than 100 child documents, it is best to fetch and paginate through that relationship directly instead of using 'expands'.
+NOTE: When using the 'expand' parameter for one-to-many or many-to-many relationships, where there could be more than one result, the expanded result set is limited to the first 100 results sorted by the primary key.
+If a relationship could involve more than 100 child documents, it is best to fetch and paginate through that relationship directly instead of using 'expand'.

-NOTE: When using 'expands' it is possible that the same resource will be referenced multiple times in a single response.
+NOTE: When using 'expand' it is possible that the same resource will be referenced multiple times in a single response.
-For example, if you were querying a "books" endpoint with expands=author, if the same author wrote more than one book that author could logically appear more than once.
+For example, if you were querying a "books" endpoint with expand=author, if the same author wrote more than one book that author could logically appear more than once.
 It is also possible to expand recursive relationships such as /books?expand=author.books.
 To minimize the payload size, if a resource is referenced more than once, all subsequent occurrence of the resource will be sent as a JSON Pointer '$ref'.

-NOTE: Use of 'expands' can change the 'shape' of the response JSON document beyond what is definable via OpenApi 3.0 to the point where it may not be compatible with all client SDKs generated off of the OpenApi definition of this API.
+NOTE: Use of 'expand' can change the 'shape' of the response JSON document beyond what is definable via OpenApi 3.0 to the point where it may not be compatible with all client SDKs generated off of the OpenApi definition of this API.
 If you are using a simple HTTP client, such as in JavaScript in a web browser, curl, Postman etc. you will not have an issue.
 You can also test response for all endpoints and parameter/function combinations in this console.

 | Parameter                               | Description
 | --------------------------------------- | ------------------------------------------------------------------
-| expands=relationship[,relationship...]  | /books?expands=author,category,weekly.sales
+| expand=relationship[,relationship...]  | /books?expand=author,category,weekly.sales
-| expands(relationship[,relationship...]) | Same as above in RQL syntax to be included in the 'q' parameter.
+| expand(relationship[,relationship...]) | Same as above in RQL syntax to be included in the 'q' parameter.